The best diet for your cat

 Feeding your adult cat

-Cats prefer lots of small meals to one large one.
-They ‘graze’, eating between eight and 16 times a day!
-It’s best just to leave food out for them, unless there’s a chance it will go off, or be eaten by another cat.
+Lots of cats prefer to ‘graze’ throughout the day instead of being restricted to meal times, eating between 8 and 16 times a day if given the chance!
+If you let your cat graze feed, then it’s best just to leave dry food out for them, as there’s a chance wet food will go off or be eaten by another cat.

-It’s a good idea to weigh out your cat’s food at the start of the day.
-Most cats are very good at knowing how much they need to eat, but some are greedy and will keep eating until the food is gone.
-If your cat is eating too much and putting on weight, it may be better to feed them two meals a day, instead of leaving food out.
+It’s a good idea to weigh out your cat’s food at the start of the day, that way you won’t be tempted to over feed.
+Most cats are very good at knowing how much they need to eat, but some really like their food and will keep asking for more.
+If your cat eats all of their daily allowance in one go and begs for more, it may be better to feed them two meals a day, splitting their daily allowance in half.

 - Your cat will need constant access to fresh, clean water from a clean bowl.